Leonardo-Boss/suckless-site/suckless.org/hacking/index.md

 	diff -up original-program-directory modified-program-directory > \
 	           toolname-patchname-RELEASE.diff

+Don't push multiple commits patchsets.
+A single patch should apply all changes using `patch -p1`.

 patch program
 -------------
 For git users, use -3 to fix the conflict easily: